-- Spray and wipe clean the interior shell of the hot tub with a suitable mild, non-foaming non-abrasive cleanser.
+- Spray and wipe clean the interior shell of the hot tub with a suitable mild, non-foaming, non-abrasive cleanser such as ecoTUB Clean All.
 Common household cleaners should be avoided.
 They can cause damage to the spa shell, foaming issues and alter the pH balance.

 Q: “Do I need to rinse the spa of any cleaners before filling it?”

 A: Products such as ecoTUB Clean All are earth friendly and biodegradable.
 It contains nothing that will harm you, your spa, or affect water chemistry if left in the water.
 Clean All is very mild and will be diluted when you add the water to your tub.

 - Place a garden hose over the filter area (which will help prevent an air lock).
 Also, it’s a good idea to use a hose-end filter like PreFresh, which makes water balancing easier and reduces the amount of impurities that contaminate your water.

 - Fill water to recommended level as specified in the owner’s manual.
 Low water levels can cause damage to the pump and heater element.

 - Reopen equipment door and check for any leaks around the plumbing.
 It is not unusual for fittings to come lose during shipment.
 If you do detect any small leaks, you’ll want to hand-tighten them right away.
 (Using a wrench can easily crack the nut and cause the leak to worsen).

 “With new components, hand tightening should be ample to make sure the fitting is sealed tightly.
 Using a wrench could easily crack the nut and cause the leak to worsen.” – Mark, SpaDepot.com Hot Tub Expert

 After checking that all the fittings are tight and you’re sure no leaks are occurring, replace the cabinet door and turn the power back on at the circuit breaker.